longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 27: Cities View Button

-Figure 28 gives an example of the :guilabel:`City View` in the client with the default columns displayed.
+Figure 28 gives an example of the :guilabel:`Cities View` in the client with the default columns displayed.
 If you right-click on the table heading, you will be given a list of other columns you may want to show.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.